 Empowering Diverse Climate Talent

-The Empowering Diverse Climate Talent (EDICT) Internship Program was designed to create a diverse pipeline of talent for the climate sector, to empower climate organizations in creating inclusive cultures, and to support the skill and network development of rising leaders from traditionally excluded groups.
+Empowering Diverse Climate Talent (EDICT) creates a diverse pipeline of talent for the climate sector, working with both employers to create inclusive cultures where new talent can succeed, and with youth to develop new skills and unlock powerful networks for rising leaders from traditionally excluded groups.

 Why it matters

 The growing green economy presents an opportunity to create a more inclusive and thriving sector.